KartikeyaJoshi/KartikeyaJoshi/README.md

 - Hi, I’m Kartikeya Joshi
-- I’m interested in coding
+- I’m a coding enthusiast
 - You can reach me by mailing at kartikeyajoshi1234@gmail.com

 <!---